drewjcooper/drewjcooper.github.io/_posts/2019-09-10-misusing-system-random-seeding.md

 constructor is most likely the right way to go.
 However, there is another problem in the multi-threaded code above, and that is one of timing.

+> But see the update in the next post regarding .Net Core

 Using a time-based seed source leads to the same seed being used multiple times if the source is sampled more frequently than its temporal resolution.
 `DateTime.Now.Millisecond` has a resolution of 1ms, but